The Dover Town Council works to provide many services to the people of Dover and these include:

 In 2012 Dover Town Council started a greeting services based on volunteers to meet, greet and advise tourists visiting the town during the summer months to answer any questions and generally give a welcoming feel to the Town.

-Theese services are still ongoing and if you wish to volunteer your services or find out more about the Dover Greeters, please contact Mrs Denise Smith on 01304 206458 who coordinates our volunteers and would be happy to assist.
+These services are still ongoing and the Dover Greeters are now a flourishing independent group.
+If you wish to join or find out more please contact Mrs Denise Smith who coordinates the volunteers on 01304 206458.